 Who We Are

-students on an individual basis by providing assistance, support, consultation
+students on an individual basis by providing disability-related assistance, support,

-and advocacy.
-ADS includes a Testing Services Center that provides testing accommodations
+and includes a Testing Services Center that offers testing accommodations for eligible

 Who We Serve

-Students are encouraged to register with ADS soon after enrolling at the university
+the process of registering with ADS as early as possible after enrolling at the university